cxd/text_dnn_experiments/README.md

 Additional examples of loading word vectors into a keras layer is shown in: https://github.com/rstudio/keras/blob/master/vignettes/examples/pretrained_word_embeddings.R

+The glove vectors can be downloaded via the download.sh script.

 A good discussion on Attention networks in Keras is here:

 https://github.com/keras-team/keras/issues/4962